 Here, history means entertainment.
 A 9D cinema will take you back in time with fully immersive special effects.

-And if you are wondering what 9D cinema means, think of wind, bubbles, lightning, rain, fog, snow, even earthquakes.
+And if you are wondering what 9D cinema means, think of wind, bubbles, lightning, rain, fog, snow, and even earthquakes.

 Next to the thrilling 9D cinema, the premises also feature a 3D Museum with life-like statues made from silicon.